 Adam’s Peak itinerary

 Although Adam’s Peak is in the heart of Sri Lanka’s hill country, it’s still quite a detour from the main Kandy to Ella route.
+Check out this Sri Lanka itinerary to see where you should go before and after climbing Adam’s Peak.

 1-day Adam’s Peak itinerary